The Last Optimist

 To the other side

-~grey pickup cuts the storm up on 89
+~grey pickup cuts the snow up on 89

-Two lights to follow on a snowy night
+Two lights to follow on a stormy night

 ~You got her home safe it’s gonna be all right